 Examples of orders which may be made at a directions hearing are:

-It is important that you understand and comply with any orders made by the court at the directions hearing.
-If you are confused about what orders the court has made, you may get a copy of the court record for your hearing from the court registry.
-If you do not understand the order, you may ask at the registry.
+It is important that both parties understand and comply with any orders made by the court at the directions hearing.
+If either party is confused about what orders the court has made, they may get a copy of the court record for the hearing from the court registry.
+If either party does not understand the order, they may ask at the registry.

 The case may be referred to an independent mediator or the magistrate may try to get the parties to come to a settlement by agreement.
 Where a case is settled by mediation or conciliation, the terms of settlement are recorded as a judgment [see Magistrates Court Act 1991 (SA) s 27].

 Where mediation does not result in a settlement by agreement, the mediator may certify that mediation was attempted.
-This may result in a reduction of 50% of the setting down for trial fee, which applies when the matter is listed for trial [Magistrates Court (Fees) Regulations 2004 (SA) reg 4(1a)].
+This may result in a reduction of 50% of the setting down for trial fee, which applies when the matter is listed for trial [Magistrates Court (Fees) Regulations 2019 (SA) reg 4(3)].

 Preparing for trial

-Before the trial, if one party believes the other party has documents that will be needed he or she can make a written request for a list of the documents that relate to the claim discovery, and request to see them.
+Before the trial, if one party believes the other party has further documents that will be needed he or she can make a written request for a list of the documents that relate to the claim discovery, and request to see them.
+A party providing discovery must, at the request of the other party, provide a copy of the documents [r 336.1 (3)].Unless the court orders otherwise, a request for a copy of discovered documents must be complied with before the first directions hearing[r 336.1 (4).
+If a party comes into possession of a discoverable document after the first directions hearing, that party must notify the other party of the existence and location of the document [r 336.1 (5)].

-If the other party does not comply an application can be made to the court asking for an order that they do so.
-The court's permission is required to make the application but it can be asked for as part of the application for the order.
-The application is made by filling a Form 21 and by completing an affidavit explaining that a written request was made and that the other party did not comply with that request.
-(A copy of the letter sent to the other party should be attached to the affidavit).
+If the other party does not comply with the requirement for discovery, the court may order the party to complete discovery.
+Permission is required to make the application but it can be asked for as part of the application for the order.
+The application is made by filing an interlocutory application (Form 77) and by completing an affidavit (Form 12) explaining that a written request was made and that the other party did not comply with that request (a copy of the letter sent to the other party should be attached to the affidavit).
 This application and the supporting affidavit is served on the other party by post and the court fixes a hearing date on the front of the application at which both parties must attend to decide the matter.
 If an application of this type has to be made it should be done promptly so that there is time for it to come before the court and be dealt with before the trial.

 If one party believes someone else has documents which will be needed at the trial and that they will not voluntarily attend at the trial a summons to witness to produce documents can be issued and served on them before the trial.
 This form can be filled in at the court registry.
 It is up to the person who asks for the summons to be issued to serve it on the person and this has to be done a reasonable time before the hearing date.